-Our projected end of year position is that all standards declared non-compliant will be compliant by year end, 31 March 2009.
-Standard C14c is scheduled to be compliant by 1 February 2010.
+Our projected end of year position is that all standards declared non-compliant will be compliant by year end, 31 March 2010 if not before.

 2.2.1.
 Core standard C1b; Healthcare organisations protect patients through systems that ensure that patient safety notices, alerts and other communications concerning patient safety which require action are acted upon within required time-scales.